Eren121/ns3-roce/simulation/src/lte/doc/source/lte-profiling.rst

 All timing tests had been run in a Intel Pentium IV 3.00 GHz machine with 512 Mb of RAM memory running Fedora Core 10 with a 2.6.27.41-170.2.117 kernel, storing the traces directly to the hard disk.

 Also, as a reference configuration, the build has been configured static and optimized.
-The exact ``waf`` command issued is:
+The exact ``ns3`` command issued is:

-``CXXFLAGS="-O3 -w" ./waf -d optimized configure --enable-static --enable-examples --enable-modules=lte``
+``CXXFLAGS="-O3 -w" ./ns3 configure -d optimized --enable-static --enable-examples --enable-modules=lte``

 Results